zyedidia/micro/runtime/help/options.md

     default value: `utf-8`

-* `eofnewline`: micro will automatically add a newline to the file.
+* `eofnewline`: micro will automatically add a newline to the end of the file if one does not exist.

-	default value: `false`
+	default value: `true`

 * `fastdirty`: this determines what kind of algorithm micro uses to determine if a buffer is modified or not.
 When `fastdirty` is on, micro just uses a